 Interactive lecture discussing a drag as we know it today; the history the gender performance, the culture surrounding it, conflicts and oppression within communities, where the community is now and what the future may hold.
 By request; optional drag “how-to” tips Q&A for feminine, masculine, and genderfuck performance styles.

 The Power of TRANS-Formance: Trans Identities on Stage

 Interactive lecture discussing trans gender performance history, culture, theory, and practice.
 Session discusses the unique abilities performance has to touch us and transform bodies into vessels of visibility and validation.
 By request; optional “how-to” tips Q&A.

-The Binary Line: Gender and Discrimination (beginner, intermediate, or advanced)
+The Binary Line: Gender and Discrimination (intermediate, or advanced)

 Discussion about the foundations of oppression and discrimination and how societal gender is tied into our concepts of privilege and legitimacy in society.